 And you?
 Do you train or do you bore?
 It is clear that every kind of learning has a cost, even e-learning courses.
-For this reason, at isEazy we want to touch base on attention span in e-learning courses and how long they should be.
+For this reason, at isEazy Author we want to touch base on learning attention span in online courses and how long they should be.
 Should courses be short and concise or long and full of information?
 That decision will depend on the target audience and the context of the course.
 However, there are some tips that can help your e-learning courses have the biggest impact.

 It is estimated that the average time a user spends in a learning session is 15 minutes.
 That time coincides with the actual amount of time they will spend on a website or e-learning course.
 It is also worth noting that 15 minutes is a long time for a person visiting a web page (people usually spend around 2 minutes).

 So, now the question arises….
 What keeps people interested 6.5 times longer than usual?

 The importance of the time a user spends on e-learning courses

 If you make sure your online course is the right length for the target audience, you will get:

 - Your learners to complete the course satisfactorily.

 - A motivated audience, and they’ll be more eager to come back for more!